The Rental Car Industry is More Complicated than Motorist Subrogation

 Although automobile rentals experienced a hiccup in 2020, it is an $86 billion industry and is projected to enjoy continued growth moving forward.
 Unfortunately, greater numbers of rental cars on the road also means increased collisions involving rented cars.
-Compounding the problem, Rental cars also experience higher rates of collision per registered vehicle than private vehicles, and those accidents often result in relatively high injury severity.
-Insurance claims come into play, and proceeding under a subrogation legal theory is often imperative.
+Compounding the problem, rental cars also experience higher rates of collision per registered vehicle than private vehicles, and those accidents often result in relatively high injury severity.

 Rathbone Group has years of experience in subrogation on behalf of rental car companies.
-Rental car claims proceed under both contractual and tort legal theories, and with both federal and state laws in play.
+Rental car subrogation claims proceed under both contractual and tort legal theories, and with both federal and state laws in play.
 Rental car subrogation is an ever-evolving field of auto insurance law, and at Rathbone Group, we keep abreast of changing industry regulations.

-In addition, in the subrogation of rental car claims, RG is adept at finding coverage when none seems to apply and identifying additional liable parties to increase the likelihood of a recovery.
+In addition, in the subrogation of rental car claims, Rathbone Group is adept at finding coverage when none seems to apply and identifying additional liable parties to increase the likelihood of a recovery.
 This includes under-insured or uninsured third parties.
 Our skilled attorneys are able to take a second look at subrogation potential and uncover any assets the uninsured tortfeasor may have.

 When collection attempts are not enough, litigation can be necessary to pursue a renter who has damaged a vehicle.
 The expectation that a renter return a vehicle in the same condition it was rented is contractual in nature; it is imperative that a rental company have a clearly stated and well written rental agreement.
 Most states do not regulate this type of recovery, and courts turn to the contractual language of the rental agreement to determine the financial obligations of a tortious renter.